bendps/Detections-of-seabird-fishery-interactions-using-GLS/README.md

 3. Requested packages are indicated at the beginning of every script between the two #~~~~~~~# symbols.

 4. Scripts are numbered in the order they should be used

+5. We here provide only a sample of the fisheries data due to size limitation, the full dataset is available on the GFW website (https://globalfishingwatch.org/data-download/)